SBSARRAN/DS_Amazon-Music-Clustering/README.md

 Valence
 Loudness
 Acousticness
-and to cluster them into meaningful musical groups using K-Means clustering and DBSCAN.
+and to cluster them into meaningful musical groups using K-Means clustering.

 # Dataset
 Rows: 95837 songs